GantMan/contact_solution/README.md

 ## Usage

-How many contacts do you have?
+How many contacts do you have (with phone numbers)?
 ```ruby
   mp ContactSolution.all.count
 ```